GoogleContainerTools/kpt-functions-catalog/examples/search-replace-create-setters/README.md

 # search-replace: Create Setters Example

-The `search-replace` function can also be used to search for fields using available matchers and add setter patterns as line comments in the resources.
+The `search-replace` function can also be used to search for fields using available matchers and add [setter comments] to the resource fields.
 Please refer to [create-setters] documentation to create setters for simple use-cases.
 This is an advanced example of creating fine-grained setter comments using path expressions, regex capture groups etc.